buserror/simavr/README.md

 Extras:
 -------
-* _gdb_ support fully work (gdb server) including some pretty cool “passive modes”.
+* fully working _gdb_ support including some pretty cool “passive modes”.
-* There is also very easy support for “VCD” (Value Change Dump) that can be visualized graphicaly as “waveforms” with tools like _gtkwave_ (see bellow).
+* There is also very easy support for “VCD” (Value Change Dump) that can be visualized graphically as “waveforms” with tools like _gtkwave_ (see below).
 * There are a few examples of real life firmwares running on simavr, including OpenGL rendering of the display…
-* There is support _Arduino_, but no integration to the IDE
+* There is support for _Arduino_, but no IDE integration

-*Note:* a mailinglist/google group now exists
+*Note:* a mailing list/google group now exists
 You can also join *#simavr* on Freenode for a very quiet IRC channel.

 VCD Support -- built in logic analyzer
 -----------
-_simavr_ can output most of it's pins, firmware variables, interrupts and a few other things as signals to be dumped into a file that can be plotted using gtkwave for further, precise analysis.
+_simavr_ can output most of its pins, firmware variables, interrupts and a few other things as signals to be dumped into a file that can be plotted using gtkwave for further, precise analysis.
 A firmware can contain instructions for _simavr_ to know what to trace, and the file is